rubyworks/bezel/README.md

 ### How to Bezel a Project

-To allow your project to work with Bezel create a `lib/{project.name}.bezel` file in your project.
-The file should contain import statments and any other code to get your API to best interface via it's bezel.
+To allow your project to work with Bezel create a `lib/{project.name}.rbz` file in your project.
+The file should contain import statments and any other code to get your API to "bezel", so to speak.
 Here is an example of ANSI's bezel file.

     module ANSI; end